 - The EU’s capacity to act: strategic sovereignty, autonomy, resilience

-- The EU’s role in crises, development, Human Rights promotion, and fight against climate change
+- The EU’s role in crises, development, Human Rights promotion, and gender equality

 - The EU’s relations with other prominent actors (China, Russia, Turkey, India, Japan, Brazil)

-Notification of acceptance will be communicated until 21 March 2022.
+Notification of acceptance will be communicated until 10 February 2023.